-33 Contracts Register
+32. Contracts Register

-- OPMP must maintain a register of all contracts awarded with a value of at least \$50,000.
-Authorised Officers must ensure that OPMP is informed of the contracts and receives a copy of the fully executed contract. - 33.2 The contract register must include the following information for each contract with a value of at least \$50,000: - (a) parties to the contract; - (b) the public authority for the contract; - (c) a brief description of the nature of the contract: - (d) the effective date and termination date of the contract; - (e) the contract value;
+- 32.1 OPMP must maintain a register of all contracts awarded with a value of at least \$50,000.
+Authorised Officers must ensure that OPMP is informed of the contracts. - 32.2 The contract register must include the following information for each contract with a value of at least \$50,000: - (a) parties to the contract; - (b) the public authority for the contract; - (c) a brief description of the nature of the contract; - (d) the effective date and termination date of the contract; - (e) the contract value; - (f) details of any amendment to the contract including any change in value, scope or nature of the goods, services or property which is the subject of the contract; and - (g) anything else prescribed by OPMP. - 32.3 The public authority must give OPMP details required to make entries in the register not later than ten (10) days after the contract is executed or amended. - 32.4 The Accounting Officer of each public authority must also maintain a register of all contracts entered into by that department regardless of value.

-- (f) details of any amendment to the contract including any change in value, scope or nature of the goods, services or property which is the subject of the contract; and - (g) anything else prescribed by OPMP. - Public officers must give OPMP details required to make entries in the register and a copy of the fully executed contract not later than ten (10) days after the contract is executed or amended. - 33.4 The Authorised Officer of each public authority must also maintain a register of all contracts entered into by that public authority regardless of value.
+33. Approved Contractor Lists

-34 Approved Contractor Lists
+33.1 Contractor lists or lists of pre-qualified contractors must be approved in writing by OPMP prior to being used to invite contractors to submit tenders.

-- 34.1 Contractor lists or lists of pre-qualified contractors must be approved in writing by OPMP prior to being used to invite contractors to submit tenders. - 34.2 All Approved Contractor Lists must be updated annually to allow for new businesses to become eligible for inclusion on or removal from the lists. - 34.3 The use of an Approved Contractor List is only permissible where the total amount spent on the goods or services is less than \$100,000 per annum.
+- 33.2 All Approved Contractor Lists must be updated annually to allow for new businesses to become eligible for inclusion on or removal from the lists. - 33.3 The use of an Approved Contractor List is only permissible where the total amount spent on the product or service is less than \$100,000 per annum.

-35 Framework Agreements
+34. Framework Agreements